MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Performance.Boot

 Collected when an Office application is booted.
 Includes whether the boot was initiated by opening a file or launching via the Start menu, whether this was the first boot of the application, how much memory the application is using, and whether there was any blocking UI shown to the user.
-Used to measure how fast Office applications boot and how much memory they use when they start, to ensure there is an acceptable user experience.
+Used to measure how fast Office applications boot and how much memory they use when they start, to ensure there's an acceptable user experience.

 The following fields are collected: